EMERGING MARKETS-Latam currencies slide as dollar attempts gains, Americanas sinks

-Jan 16 (Reuters) - Latin American currencies joined broader emerging market currencies in the red on Monday as the dollar edged up from seven-month lows, while Brazilian retailer Americanas plummeted on the possibility of an $8 billion debt charge.
+Jan 16 (Reuters) - Latin American currencies joined their emerging market peers in the red on Monday as the dollar edged up from seven-month lows, while Brazilian retailer Americanas plummeted on the possibility of an $8 billion debt charge.

-Last week, some top cabinet members resigned amid protests triggered by the ouster of leftist former President Pedro Castillo last month.

-Among stocks, Brazil's Bovespa index .BVSP slumped xx%, on course for its biggest one-day fall in two weeks.
+"The Lula administration has had a few rough weeks, with mixed messaging from new ministers and the siege of Brasilia by former President (Jair) Bolsonaro supporters," said Lawrence Brainard, Chief EM Economist at TS Lombard.

+"The farcical coup attempt will, in our view, only strengthen Lula's position, while initiatives by the new Finance Minister Fernando Haddad should reassure markets that Lula will achieve further fiscal reform."

-Trading volumes were thin across markets due to a holiday in U.S. markets.
+However, on Monday Brazil's Bovespa index .BVSP fell 1.8% in thin volumes due to a holiday in U.S. markets.

+Americanas SA AMER3.SA sank 38.7% after a second industry group filed a lawsuit against the retailer after it revealed almost $4 billion in "accounting inconsistencies" and its CEO and CFO resigned.

-Retailer Americanas SA AMER3.SA sank 35.9% after a court warned the company could be liable to repay up to 40 billion reais ($7.9 billion) in debt earlier than planned, if the retailer is found in breach of covenant after reporting "accounting inconsistencies."
+The move followed news that Americanas could be liable to repay up to 40 billion reais ($7.81 billion) in debt earlier than planned, a Brazilian court said last week.

 Key Latin American stock indexes and currencies: